 Treasuries Give Back Ground Following Recent Strength

-(RTTNews) - After moving sharply higher over the past few sessions, treasuries gave back ground during the trading day on Tuesday.
+(RTTNews) - After moving sharply higher over the past several sessions, treasuries gave back some ground during trading on Friday.

-Bond prices moved to the downside early in the day and remained firmly negative throughout the session.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, climbed 6.8 basis points to 3.307 percent.
+Bond prices came under pressure over the course of morning trading and remained firmly negative throughout the afternoon.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, climbed 5.7 basis points to 3.125 percent.

-The ten-year yield rebounded after tumbling by 24.4 basis points over the course of the three previous sessions, pulling back off the eleven-year closing high set last Tuesday.

-The pullback by treasuries came as a significant rally on Wall Street reduced the appeal of safe havens such as bonds.
+With the increase on the day, the ten-year yield rebounded after ending the previous session at a two-week closing low.

+Traders cashed in on some of the recent strength in the markets amid a rally on Wall Street, with stocks extending the strong upward move seen going into the close of trading on Thursday.

-Meanwhile, traders largely shrugged off a report from the National Association of Realtors showing another steep drop in U.S. existing home sales in the month of May.
+On the U.S. economic front, the Commerce Department released a report unexpectedly showing a significant rebound in new home sales in the month of May.

-NAR said existing home sales plunged by 3.4 percent to an annual rate of 5.41 million in May after slumping by 2.6 percent to a revised rate of 5.60 million in April.
+The report showed new home sales surged 10.7 percent to an annual rate of 696,000 in May after plunging 12.0 percent to an upwardly revised rate of 629,000 in April.

-Economists had expected existing home sales to tumble by 3.7 percent to a rate of 5.40 million from the 5.61 million originally reported for the previous month.
+The spike surprised economists had expected new home sales to dip 0.5 percent to an annual rate of 588,000 from the 591,000 originally reported for the previous month.

-Congressional testimony by Federal Reserve Chair Jerome Powell is likely to be in focus on Wednesday along with remarks by several other Fed officials.
+Meanwhile, a separate report from the University of Michigan showed consumer sentiment in the U.S. tumbled by slightly more than initially estimated in the month of June.

+The report showed the consumer sentiment index for June was downwardly revised to 50.0 from the preliminary reading of 50.2.

+The consumer sentiment index is down sharply from the final May reading of 58.4, plunging to its lowest level on record.

+Next week's trading may be impacted by reaction to reports on durable goods orders, pending home sales, consumer confidence, personal income and spending and manufacturing activity.

-Bond traders are also likely to keep an eye on the results of the Treasury Department's auction of $14 billion worth of twenty-year bonds.
+Bond traders are also likely to keep an eye on the results of the Treasury Department's auctions of two-year, five-year and seven-year notes.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!